ttaubert/customizable-shortcuts/README.md

 This add-on allows the user to customize Firefox shortcuts.
 It also helps to discover already existing shortcuts.

-- Version: 0.1
+- Version: 0.2
 - Date: 2011/03/18
 - Screenshots: t.b.d.
 - Official site: <http://timtaubert.de/firefox-shortcuts>

 # TODO

-* find a nice icon for the prefpane button
+* find a nice icon for the add-on and the prefpane button
 * allow to reset a custom shortcut to its default value
 * detect and warn about shortcut collisions
 * quick search/filter for shortcuts above the list